search ]

-At present, WordPress is undoubtedly the most popular content management system on the web.
-WordPress powers around 58% of all sites using content management systems, which means over 30% of all websites use this platform.
+WordPress is the most popular content management system on the web.
+It powers over 60% of all sites using a CMS, which means roughly 43% of all websites run on this platform.

 Since WordPress holds such a large market share, it naturally increases the likelihood of hacking attempts.
 Security is not something to take lightly, and trust me, you don’t want to experience your website being hacked.